zzzprojects/EntityFramework.DynamicFilters/docs/pages/site/contact-us.md

 - If your message contains private information

 ## I think I've found a bug!
 What should I do?
-The best way to report an issue is using our [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues)
+The best way to report an issue is using our [Issues Tracker](https://github.com/zzzprojects/EntityFramework.DynamicFilters/issues)

 Make sure to include:
 - Entity Framework Version
-- Entity Framework Extensions Version
+- Entity Framework Dynamic Filters Version
 - Database Provider

 Contact us directly: